qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 |qg| as OGC Data Server
 =======================

-|qg| Server is an open source WMS 1.3 and WFS 1.0.0 implementation that, in addition,
+|qg| Server is an open source WMS 1.3, WFS 1.0.0 and WCS 1 1.1.1 implementation that,
-implements advanced cartographic features for thematic mapping.
+in addition, implements advanced cartographic features for thematic mapping.
 The |qg| Server is a FastCGI/CGI (Common Gateway Interface) application written in C++ that works together with a web server (e.g., Apache, Lighttpd).
 It is funded by the EU projects Orchestra, Sany and the city of Uster in Switzerland.